Aunali321/kepler-chat/PRODUCT_DESIGN.md

 This platform will implement the full range of features supported by the Vercel AI SDK and necessary for a production-grade application.

 ### Core AI SDK Features
-- **Multi-Provider Chat**: Seamlessly switch between OpenAI, Anthropic, Google, and OpenRouter, using the SDK's unified API to access hundreds of models.
+- **Multi-Provider Chat**: Seamlessly switch between OpenAI, Anthropic, Google, and OpenRouter with user-configurable API keys.
+Each user manages their own provider credentials and preferences through a comprehensive settings interface.
 - **Streaming Chat Responses**: Real-time token-by-token streaming for a responsive user experience, managed by the `useChat` hook.
 - **Multi-modal Capabilities**: Handle text, images (both user-uploaded and AI-generated), PDFs, and audio.
 File attachments will be managed via `experimental_attachments`.
 - **Tool/Function Calling**: Define and execute custom tools on both the client and server.
 The SDK will manage schema validation, execution, and feeding results back to the model.